oseasandrepro/oseasandrepro/README.md

 ###
 <h2 align="left"> uname -a </h2>
 <p align="left">
-  I am on my way to become an Algorithm Engineer, <br>
+  I am on my journey to become an Algorithm Engineer, <br>
   driven by a strong passion for Software Development and Algorithm Design.<br>
-  With hands-on experience as a Backend Developer,<br> I have been contributing to the development of scalable and efficient APIs using Java and Spring Boot.<br>
+  With hands-on experience as a Backend Developer,<br> I have been contributing to the development of scalable and efficient APIs using Java and Spring Boot/Quarkus.<br>
   Mixing study and practice on fundamental computer science topics, with contributions to real-world software development.
 </p>